TorbenSell/trace-class-neural-networks/README.md

 Data can be created using the _create_data notebooks found in the create_data directory.

-Results can be shown using the _results notebooks, also found in the results directory.
+Results can be shown using the _results notebooks, found in the results directory.

 Please get in touch with me if you have any questions or struggle to get the code running.